mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 You can notice from the above image the accuracy is 0.99 and precision is 0.98 and recall is 1 and F1-score is 0.99

+## Conclusion

+By using Logistic Regression algorithm with hyper-parameters `max_iter=100,penalty='l1', solver='liblinear'`  as classification for the offers if it will accept or reject i can achieve accuracy with 0.992